Controlling Track Ordering

 Ardour does not impose any particular ordering of tracks and busses in either the editor or mixer windows.
 The default arrangements are as follows:

-The track ordering of the Editor and Mixer is synchronized: if you reorder in one window, the ordering in the other window will follow.
+The track ordering of the Editor and Mixer is synchronized: if a track is reordered in one window, the ordering in the other window will follow.

 Reordering in the Editor Window

-Select the tracks to be moved, then use Track > Move Selected Tracks Up (shortcut: ↑) or Track > Move Selected Tracks Down (shortcut: ↓).
+Reordering is done by selecting the tracks to be moved, then using Track > Move Selected Tracks Up (shortcut: ↑) or Track > Move Selected Tracks Down (shortcut: ↓).

 Alternatively, the Tracks & Busses panel of the Editor Lists can be used, if visible.
 Here, tracks and busses can be freely dragged-and-dropped into any desired order.